0x2E/fusion/README.md

 Fusion is an RSS aggregator and reader with:

-- Lightweight, high performance, easy to deploy
+- Group, Bookmark, Search, Sniff feeds automatically, Import/Export OPML file
-- Support RSS, Atom, JSON feeds
+- Support RSS, Atom, JSON types feed
-- Group, Bookmark
-- Import/Export OPML
-- Light/Dark mode
+- Responsive, Light/Dark mode, PWA
+- Lightweight, Self-hosted friendly
+  - Build with Golang and SQLite, Deploy with a single binary
-- PWA
+  - Pre-build Docker image
+  - Run with about 70MB of memory

 ## Installation